One unit of credit equals four semester hours.

 MTH 110 Introduction to Concepts in Mathematics and Computing

 This course provides an overview of common mathematical concepts and the use of the computer in applying these in practical problem solving.
 The basic operation of the computer is studied, as are computer logic and programming, and methods of computation that employ software tools such as spreadsheets.
 Other mathematical topics include estimation, statistics, algebra and geometry.
-Students seeking to fulfill the mathematics component of secondary-school certification requirements are encouraged to take this course.
+Students seeking to fulfill the mathematics component of secondary-school licensure requirements are encouraged to take this course.

 MTH 111 Introduction to Mathematical Methods and Applications